Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Numerical results and discussions

-This example confirms that the adaptive strategy works reliably for arbitrary cross‑sections, automatically identifying and refining veering regions without any prior knowledge of the modal structure.
-The error indicator provides quantitative assurance that all intervals are adequately resolved, a feature absent from conventional uniform‑sampling approaches.
+The error indicator (\cref{fig:exa3_Lbar_w_k_2solvers}(e)) peaks in $ka\in[0.2,3.4]$ on the coarse grid.
+After adaptive bisection, $\varepsilon$ drops below $\bar{\varepsilon}$ everywhere, all inaccurate crossings are corrected to veering, and the final grid contains 191 points—fewer than the uniform fine grid and with guaranteed tracking confidence.
+This confirms that the adaptive strategy extends reliably to arbitrary cross‑sections, automatically identifying and refining veering regions without prior knowledge of the modal structure.